altunixon/wips/lns/altina_ln/ASP-52-.md

 “He really is a nerd.”

-Vanessa sighed.
+Vanessa sighed.<br/>

-Though it was thanks to that Altina could recruit Regis as a strategist, which was not a bad thing.
+Though it was thanks to that Altina could recruit Regis as a strategist, which was not a bad thing.<br/>

 “It seems like you spent much effort, sister.”

 “Fufu… … that’s true… … I was really worried about Regis-chan.
 Even when he entered the military academy, he kept saying he won’t be able to last and would be expelled.”

-Altina nodded.
+Altina nodded.<br/>

 Regis’ swordsmanship was even worse than a child, even his horse riding skill was hopeless.
-In fact, it was surprising that he could graduate from the strict Military Academy of Belgaria.
+In fact, it was surprising that he could graduate from the strict Military Academy of Belgaria.<br/>

-Most likely, there was an area which he excelled at.
+Most likely, there was an area which he excelled at.<br/>

 “Is it because Regis had never lost in terms of strategies?”